 From module choices, to staff support, to spending a year abroad, past and current students share their experiences of American and Canadian Studies.

-Liberty Jones – fourth-year American and Canadian Literature, History and Culture student
+Liberty Jones – fourth-year BA American and Canadian Studies (Study Abroad)

 Aodhbha Bassani – Postgraduate law conversion

-BA American and Canadian Literature History and Culture (international study) graduate, 2020
+BA American and Canadian Studies (Study Abroad) graduate, 2020

 I had never ever planned to do law!
 After I wrote my dissertation, I really wanted to be in a job that could help asylum seekers and refugees, particularly women and children.